What Is Chiropractic?

-Thank you in advance for taking the time to discover chiropractic and its powerful effects on human health.
+Thanks in advance for taking the time to discover chiropractic and its powerful effects on health.

-Each year more than 15 million North Americans choose chiropractic for safe, natural and effective relief from back pain, neck pain, headaches, extremity pain, poor overall health, low energy levels and much more.
+Each year more than 15 million North Americans choose chiropractic for safe, natural and effective relief from back pain, neck pain, headaches, poor overall health, low energy levels and much more.

 According to The Association of Chiropractic Colleges, “Chiropractic is a health care discipline which emphasizes the inherent recuperative power of the body to heal itself without the use of drugs and surgery.
 The practice of chiropractic focuses on the relationship between structure (primarily the spine) and function (as coordinated by the nervous system) and how that relationship affects the preservation and restoration of health.”

 Because chiropractic treatments are primarily applied to the spinal region, many people incorrectly assume that chiropractors treat only back and neck ailments.
 While we do quickly and effectively eliminate back and neck pain, it’s not the only goal.
 The objective is to restore and optimize human health.

 You may be wondering… how can the same chiropractic treatment which effectively treats my back pain also optimize my health?
 The answer can be found by looking into the relationship between the spine and the nervous system.

 As you may already know, the nervous system is the master controller of all living cells, tissues and organs; orchestrating and coordinating all cellular functions.
 The spinal column encases the nervous system (spinal cord and nerve roots) and is responsible for its protection.